 Clear Blue is unique in the market in that it provides an ongoing management service for all of the systems it sells.
-This service model enables it to deliver on its brand promise in a way that no other Company in the world can do today.
+This service model enables the Company to deliver on its brand promise in a way that no other company in the world can do today.
 To monitor its progress in this area, Clear Blue tracks two key metrics:

-- Number of units deployed - o In Q2 YTD 2021, Clear Blue deployed 1,466 units for a total number of units of 7,628 to date.
+- Number of units deployed - YTD 2021, Clear Blue deployed 1,917 units for a total number of units of 8,079 to date.
 Every system sold includes our ongoing Illumience and EaaS management service.
-Today Clear Blue has the most extensive data collection of production systems in the world, with over 6.4 million operating days of site production data and more than 10 Billion cloud transactions, allowing the Company to build smarter and higher performing products and services. - Amount of Committed Ongoing Service Revenue - Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
+Today Clear Blue has the most extensive data collection of production systems in the world, with over 7.1 million operating days of site production data and more than 10 billion cloud transactions, allowing the Company to build smarter and higher performing products and services. - Amount of Committed Ongoing Service Revenue - Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
 At the end of the initial term, customers renew the service contract.
-As a result, Clear Blue carried a balance sheet item showing the amount of sold and paid for service revenue that it will recognize over time.
+As a result, Clear Blue carries a balance sheet item showing the amount of sold and paid for service revenue that it will recognize over time.
 Tracking the growth of this item is a crucial metric for the Company's progress.